PhD in Health Sciences

 The first and second supervisors are responsible for the academic review and evaluation of the dissertation and defense.
 The Study Center mails a copy of the dissertation to each supervisor.

 Within two months of receiving the dissertation, the first and second supervisors submit their reports to the Study Center.
-Once the reports are available, they will be made available at the department together with the dissertation for inspection by doctoral members of the department for a period of three weeks.
+Once the reports are available, they will be made available at the faculty together with the dissertation for inspection by doctoral members of the faculty for a period of three weeks.

 The scheduling of the oral defense will be determined and organized by the Study Center.
 The defense lasts a total of 60 minutes and consists of a 20 minute presentation followed by a 40 minute discussion.
 The defense is public and will be announced on the website.